-Pay off your balance Avoid interest charges.
-With a credit card grace period, you can typically “borrow” without paying interest for 30 days.
+- Pay off your balance: Avoid interest charges.
+With a credit card grace period, you can typically “borrow” without paying interest for at least 21 days.
 If you can’t pay off your cards every month, it’s critical to address any mismatch between your income and your spending so things don’t spiral out of control.

-Budget for expenses Don't take on more debt than you need to.
-Plan ahead for annual bills like property tax or insurance premiums, and save a small amount each month.
+- Budget for expenses: Don't take on more debt than you need to.
+Plan ahead for annual bills such as property tax or insurance premiums, and save a small amount each month.
 Build an emergency fund so you don’t take on debt when something goes wrong.

 - Choose cards with low fees: Select cards with low or no fees.
 This requires reading card information and disclosures carefully.
 Fortunately, it’s getting easier to find the information you need.
 Note any annual fees, and scrutinize balance transfer offers to find out how much you’ll pay—and how much you really save after fees.

 - Pay on time: You can dodge late payment fees, and you also avoid penalty interest rates and potential damage to your credit.
 Automate your payments or set up text and email alerts to notify you of upcoming payment due dates.